18kd46/projects/README.md

-A mini project with Open Cv
+A basic project with Open Cv

-     - It's about face detection with a picture and face detection using system webcam.
+     - face recognition with an image